Jos Ilagan

 “Why that place?”

 “He was born in the colony and grew up in a British orphanage.
 That’s what his birth records say.
 Accordingly, his British parents died a mysterious death while yachting, but the authorities never found their bodies.
-Luckily for Mallory, a rich Chinese couple adopted him.
-He spent most of his life in Asia, more than in UK.
-I would say he became more Chinese than British through the years.
-He’s a linguist, speaks five languages.
+Luckily for Mallory, a wealthy Chinese couple adopted him.
+He spent most of his life in Asia, rather than the UK.
+I would say he became more Chinese than British over time.
+He’s a linguist and speaks five languages.
 Well, that’s what the report says about Mallory.”

 “Can you give me a copy of his dossier?”